 There are lots of binocular brands, and it’s a good idea to avoid little-known binocular brands or non-optical specialist brands.

-Brands such as Nikon, Zeiss, Pentax and Leica are good brands to choose from, and check out our five best binoculars to buy for some initial recommendations.
+Brands such as Nikon, Zeiss, Pentax and Leica are good brands to choose from.

 Different types of binoculars suit different types of activities, so deciding how you’ll mainly use your binoculars can help you choose the right set for you.